pearsonca/scala-commsim/index.md

 One aside before we proceed: there have been great strides in non-model based approaches to prediction, such as neural networks and classification trees, and those alternatives are both powerful and avoid many problems associated [with models][breiman2001statistical].
-But to use them effectively, we carefully attend to the distinction between [explanation and prediction][shmueli2010explain].
+But to use them effectively, we must carefully attend to the distinction between [explanation and prediction][shmueli2010explain].
-We do not address these approaches here, but we do wish to highlight what "thinking carefully" means for covert groups.
+We do not address these approaches here, but we do wish to highlight what
+\"thinking carefully\" means for covert groups.
 These approaches are largely
 interpolative: the product is at most what is in the training data.
 There may be quite a bit in the training set, indeed enough beyond what is readily apparent to any researcher to make the process look capable of extrapolation.